Recommendation: GSI LEP (v1)

 list.
 Can I use a different llDumpList2String separator?

-Why is the metadata added to the string instead of the key?
+Why is the metadata added to the string parameter instead of the key parameter?

-Typecasting is not free.
+Typecasting is almost free, but not totally free in LSL's limited memory space.
 If the message is discarded while processing the metadata, data

 LEP was authored by Nelson Jenkins on behalf of GSI.